 The determination of Recreational Use support in this assessment is based upon bacterial data.
 DRBC standards for bacteria are based upon a geometric mean such that, for areas where Fecal Coliform bacteria are used as indicators, a maximum geometric mean of 200 colonies per 100 ml is permitted.
 Some exceptions to this criterion are present in the standards, however.
 In Zone 3 and Zone 4 (above RM 81.8) the limit is 770 colonies per 100 ml and secondary contact recreation is the designated use.
 In sections of the River where Enterococcus is another indicator (Zones 2-6), a maximum geometric mean of 33 colonies per 100 ml is the criterion for primary contact recreation in fresh waters.
 In marine waters (Zones 5 and 6), the Enterococcus criterion is 35 colonies per 100 ml for primary contact recreation.
-Secondary contact recreation in fresh waters requires no more than 88 colonies per 100ml.
+Secondary contact recreation in fresh waters requires no more than 88 colonies per 100 ml.

 Fecal Coliform samples should be taken at such a frequency and location as to permit valid interpretation.
 In a review of the available data used for this report, it is uncommon for there to be at least five samples (sampling dates) represented in any 30-day period.
+The one exception in the data was in AU 1E5, where it was possible to calculate two 30-day geometric means with at least five samples in a 30-day period each.

 Since spikes in Fecal Coliform concentrations are likely to be event-driven (high flow events would tend to increase levels of these bacteria in the streams), it seems inappropriate to analyze the data based on 30-day periods, when only one or two days may be represented.
-Therefore, for this analysis, geometric means of the entire dataset in each zone were calculated, based upon the available data.
+Therefore, for this analysis, single-sample criteria were used.
+EPA recommends, in their 1997 Guidelines for Preparation of the Comprehensive State Water Quality Assessments (305(b) Reports) and Electronic Updates, 400 colonies per 100 milliliters be used for fecal coliform.
+For enteroccoci, the most stringent EPA guidelines were used.
+These were 61 colonies/100mL for freshwater and 104 colonies/100mL for marine water (Zones 5 and 6).
+Those allowable densities are based upon EPA's Consolidated Assessment and Listing Methodology - Toward a Compendium of Best Practices (July, 2002).